 Reaching out to isolated, socially excluded and other people groups in the community is a continual priority for local councils.
 But with reduced budgets along with increasing need, getting the sufficient manpower to deliver this service is becoming more and more challenging, yet ever more critical.

 We invite councils to run and promote ShareTheMiracle Stations throughout the borough.
-Encouraging other organisations and individuals to run Stations further supports the community and is an excellent opportunity to secure longer term volunteers by allowing them to experience the positive effects of kindness.
-Reaching out to individuals in scout groups, schools, churches and other volunteer organisations, could prove to be a successful source of recruitment.
+Encouraging other organisations and individuals to run Stations further supports the community and is an excellent opportunity to secure potential longer term volunteers by allowing them to meet other people in the community that may not ordinarily.
+Reaching out to individuals in scout groups, schools, churches, businesses and other volunteer organisations, could prove to be a successful source of recruitment.
 Council colleagues may also be able to advise where the eggs could be best received.

 Case Study: Westminster Council

-The council arranged for pupils at St Barnabas Primary School to attend Pullen Day Centre where they presented eggs and sharethemiracle Easter invitation cards to residents.
-The school also decided to take the choir who were able to give a musical performance where joy and dancing broke out!
+Westminster Council arranged for pupils at St Barnabas Primary School to attend Pullen Day Centre where they presented chocolate eggs and a ShareTheMiracle Easter invitation card to residents.
+The school also decided to take the choir who were able to give a musical performance for the residents.
 A wonderful intergenerational occasion and the school has already organised a follow up visit.

 Endorsement – Lord Mayor of Westminster